-Earth Change - an artificial change in the natural cover or topography of land, including cut and fill activities, which may result in or contribute to soil erosion or sedimentation of the waters of the state.
-Prior to engaging in any earth change activity within five-hundred (500) feet of a lake, river or stream, a valid soil erosion and sedimentation control permit is necessary from the Leelanau County Soil Erosion and Sedimentation Control Officer.
+Earth Change - An artificial change in the natural cover or topography of land, including grading and cut and fill activities, which may result in or contribute to soil erosion or sedimentation of the waters of the State.

 Easement - A right of use created by grant, reservation, agreement, prescription, or necessary implication, which one has in the land of another.
 It is either for the benefit of land (appurtenant), such as right to cross A to get to B, or "in gross" such as a public utility easement.